Shamsud Din Jabbar: Everything we know about suspected New Orleans terrorist

 “He was hellbent on creating the carnage and the damage that he did,” Kirkpatrick added.

-The FBI identified the suspect as 42-year-old Shamsud Din Jabbar, U.S. citizen from Texas.
+The FBI identified the suspect as 42-year-old Shamsud Din Jabbar, a U.S. citizen from Texas.

 “He was driving a Ford pickup truck, which appears to have been rented and we are working to confirm how the subject came into possession of the vehicle,” the agency said in a Wednesday afternoon statement.